BokijonovM/project_levels/project_1/project_django/README.md

 # Read
 You might not run this with browser if you do not give any json data with request.
-In order to run this you have to Install POSTMAN or use onlive version.
+In order to run this you have to Install POSTMAN or use online version.

 And send the request http://127.0.0.1:8000/ with GET method.
 In request body give json as given below exapmle.